MakieOrg/Makie.jl/docs/documentation/backends/rprmakie.md

 ax = LScene(fig[1, 1]; scenekw=(lights=lights,))

 # to create materials, one needs access to the RPR context.
-# Note, if you create an RPRScreen manually, don't display the scene or fig anymore, since that would create a new RPR context, in which resources from the manually created Context would be invalid.
+# Note, if you create an Screen manually, don't display the scene or fig anymore, since that would create a new RPR context, in which resources from the manually created Context would be invalid.
 Since RPRs error handling is pretty bad, this usually results in Segfaults.
 # See below how to render a picture with a manually created context
-screen = RPRScreen(ax.scene; iterations=10, plugin=RPR.Northstar)
+screen = Screen(ax.scene; iterations=10, plugin=RPR.Northstar)
 matsys = screen.matsys
 context = screen.context
 # You can use lots of materials from RPR.